 - Select the PR text area in GitHub or GitLab.

-- Hit your shortcut (usually
+- Hit your shortcut (

 "I fixed that bug in the user auth module, specifically the part where the session wasn't refreshing properly after 30 minutes.
 Also added a unit test for it in